 Category I ("Qualified Category II ("Domestic Category III ("High Category

-Institutional Buyers") Corporates") Networth Individuals'') IV(''Retail Individual
+Institutional Buyers") Corporates") Networth IV("Retail

-("QIBs") ("HNIs") Individual Investors'')
+("OIBs") corporates) Individuals") Individual

+(225) ("HNIs") Investors")

-Public financial ( 111(15) ("RIIs")
+Public financial ("RIIs")

-Institutions specified Companies within The following ' ,
+Institutions specified Companies within The following (11115)

-in Section 4A of the meaning of section 3 of the investors applying for The following
+in Section 4A of the meaning of investors applying for The following

-the Companies Act, Companies Act, an amount aggregating investors applying
+the Companies Act, section 3 of the an amount aggregating investors applying

-Scheduled Limited Liability to more than Rs.
-10 lakh in the Issue. for an amount aggregating up to
+Scheduled Companies Act, to more than Rs.
+10 for an amount

+commercial banks, Limited Liability lakh in the Issue. aggregating up to

-commercial banks,Mutual funds Partnerships Resident Individual and including Rs.
+Mutual funds Partnerships Resident Individual and including Rs.
 10

 registered with SEBI, registered under Investors lakh in the Issue

-Alternative the provisions of the LLP Act and Hindu Undivided Resident
+Alternative the provisions of Hindu Undivided Resident

-Investment Fund bodies corporate Families applying Individual
+Investment Fund the LLP Act and Families applying Individual

-registered with SEBI registered under through the Karta Investors
+registered with SEBI bodies corporate through the Karta Investors

+Multilateral and registered under Hindu Undivided

-Multilateral and the applicable laws Hindu Undivided Families applying
+bilateral development the applicable laws Families applying

-bilateral development financial institutions, in India and through the Karta
+financial institutions, in India and through the Karta

-State industrial authorised to through the Harta
+State industrial authorised to

 development invest in Bonds

 corporations,

 Insurance companies

 registered with the

-Insurance Pagulatany and
+Insurance

-Regulatory and Development
+Regulatory and

+Development

 Authority,

 Provident funds with

 a

 minimum corpus of

 Rs.

 250 million,

 Pension funds with a

 minimum corpus of

 Rs.

 250 million,

 The National

-Investment Fund set up by resolution F.
+Investment Fund set

+up by resolution F.

 No. 2/3/2005-DD-II

 dated November 23,

 2005 of the GoI,

 published in the

 Gazette of India,

+Insurance funds

-Insurance funds setup and managed
+setup and managed

 by the army, navy,

 or air force of the

 Union of India, and

 Insurance funds

 setup and managed

 by the Department

 of Posts, India.

-\With respect to the provisions of Section 372A(3) of Companies Act, it may be noted that the RBI has through its circular (Circular No. DBOD.No.Ret.BC.
-77/12.01.001/2012-13) dated January 29, 2013 revised the Bank Rate from 9.0 percent to 8.75 percent w.e.f.
+With respect to the provisions of Section 372A(3) of Companies Act, it may be noted that the RBI has through its circular (Circular No. UBD.BPD.(PCB).Cir.No.40/16.11.00/2011-12) dated June 5, 2012 revised the Bank Rate from 9.0 percent to 8.75 percent w.e.f.
 January 29, 2013.
 Coupon rate on the Bonds shall be determined in pursuant of the Notification.
 Although the coupon rate offered on Bonds may be lower than the prevailing bank rate, it may be noted that since these are tax-free bonds, the post tax yield to the investors may be higher, depending upon the applicable tax rates.
 Companies other than banking companies, insurance companies and other companies as mentioned in Section 372A(3) of the Companies Act may however seek independent opinion from their legal counsels about the eligibility to make an application for the Bond